 What this device does not have, however, is an SD or mini SD card slot.
 Fortunately, that missing input port is easy to resolve.
-Looking to patch the missing port, I purchased an Anker USB 3.0 card reader.
+Looking to patch the missing port, I purchased an Anker USB 3.0 card reader (Amazon affiliate link).
 The Anker reads both SD and mini SD cards.
 Since the projector has 2 USB slots, I’ll convert one slot into an SD card reader.

 Setting Up the Projector

 Setup is simple.
 Insert batteries into the remote.
 Attach the tripod to the projector.
 Attach the power cord and plug it into an electric source. (it runs between 35 and 45 watts while on) and turn it on.
 You have the option of using the remote control or the On/Off button on the projector itself.
 The projector has the same functions as the remote except for the 3D cube and the menu settings shortcut button.

 It takes a second or two before the projector turns on, and when it does you‘ll first see the Android Smart Projector screen, then the TOUMEI splash screen.
 If you’re like me, you’re going to want to turn the sound off of the boot-up splash screen.
 I find it to be quite loud and annoying.